The Nire–Fourmilewater GAA: Ladies Gaelic football

 Founded in 1970, Ballymacarbry LGFC are one of the most successful ladies' club teams of all time.
 The club had several successes in the 1980s and 1990s under the stewardship of Michael Ryan.
-The County title has been won every year since 1982 and as of 2022 they had won 41 in a row, a significant record.
+The County title has been won every year since 1982 and as of 2023 they had won 42 in a row, a significant record.
 They have also won a record ten All Ireland club titles and the Waterford ladies' team that captured 5 All Irelands in the 1990s were predominantly made up of Ballymacarbry players.
-Players such as Marie Crotty, Geraldine O'Ryan, Áine Wall, Fiona Crotty are considered amongst the best to ever play the game.